 Finance majors are encouraged to complete a three-credit practicum.
 The practicum is designed to enable students to relate finance concepts learned in the classroom to actual business situations and to give them a competitive edge in job placement.

 Graduates with a finance major have opportunities in business, industry, government service, and the non-profit sector, both regionally and globally.
 Job opportunities for finance majors are found in corporate finance and the financial services industries, such as banking, insurance, brokerage, investment banking and financial planning.

-The College of Business also offers majors in accounting, business administration, management, marketing, and management information systems, as well as Master of Business Administration and Master of Accountancy degrees.
+The College of Business also offers majors in accounting, business administration, management, marketing, management information systems, and global business (second major only), as well as Master of Business Administration and Master of Accountancy degrees.